 - A valid Direct Debit card.

-- UK 'home' students must provide a copy of your 2017/18 ‘Financial Support Notification’ detailing your funding entitlement (including Maintenance Loan).
+- UK 'home' students must provide a copy of their current academic year ‘Financial Support Notification’ detailing your funding entitlement (including Maintenance Loan).

-- EU students must provide confirmation of an EU tuition fee loan for 2017/18 and supply proof of income to repay the loan.
+- EU students must provide confirmation of an EU tuition fee loan for the current academic year and supply proof of income to repay the loan.

 - One month’s bank statements for all bank accounts you hold.